whatiskeptiname/Table_structure_recognition/README.md

 ```

 `WrongParameters` works with both args and kwargs passed in any order by using `errorhandler` decorator from `src/errorhandling.py` with parameters as `List[Argument]`.<br>
-`Argument` object enables specyfing function parameters types or valid values by their names or/and indexes in args.
+`Argument` object enables specyfing function parameters types or valid values by their names or/and indexes in args/kwargs.